 1. Lensa AI

-Though the app is free to use for general purposes, if you’re trying to make portraits, you will have to pay for each set, or subscribe to the app’s premium version.
+Though the app is free to use for general purposes, if you’re trying to make portraits, you will have to pay for each set or subscribe to the app’s premium version.
 Lensa AI is definitely one of the few apps that comes out with really impressive results almost every single time, and you will undoubtedly enjoy the photos that it comes up with.
-If you need help on how to use Lensa AI, check out the linked guide.

 Even though it uses powerful GPUs on the cloud, it can take hours to render all the data.
-It goes on to show that creating a deepfake video is no child’s play and seeing Zao do it within seconds is truly game-changing.
-Anyway, if you want to try making deepfake video for research in computer vision, you can go for Deepfakes web.
+Nonetheless, if you want to try making deepfake videos for research in computer vision, you can go for Deepfakes web.

-In a few seconds, the app will superimpose your face on the gif.
-It doesn’t work perfectly and the face superimposition will depend on the symmetry of your face and the gif you are using.
+In a few seconds, the app will superimpose your face on the GIF.
+It doesn’t work perfectly, and the face superimposition will depend on the symmetry of your face and the GIF you are using.
 That said, there are so many gifs on the internet that you will always have options.
-This can be your personalized gif maker app that you can use to impress your friends.

 Another viral deepfake app you should try out is called MyHeritage.
 The app’s Deep Nostalgia feature gained popularity among social media users as it lets you animate old photos.
 To use the service, all you have to do is upload an image and press the animate button.